Revelation 4:1 “God’s Throne Room in Heaven: The Door That Opens Beyond Time”

 Aren’t those just some of the most beautiful words you’ve ever heard.
 “We will be with the Lord forever.”
 These words are words we want to know, understand, share and find comfort in.
 Especially as we see ourselves living in the times of the signs spoken of by Christ.

-In similar fashion as the trumpet has been used throughout the history of Israel up to today and the rapture of the near future, John is also brought to attention and called to come visit God’s throne room by the trumpet.
+In similar fashion, the trumpet has been used throughout the history of Israel up to today.
+It will continue to be used until the rapture of the near future.
+John is also brought to attention and called to come visit God’s throne room by the trumpet.

 << Rev. 4 “Intro to the End of the Age” | “John at the Throne in Heaven” Rev. 4:2-6 >>